necsi/source-translation-text/.github/ISSUE_TEMPLATE/new-translation.md

 ---
 name: New Translation
-about: Translate a new document
+about: Translate a new document up to a changelog
-title: "[INSERT-YOUR-LANGUAGE] Translate <insert-document-title>"
+title: "[INSERT-YOUR-LANGUAGE] Translate <insert-document-title> (changelog <insert-number>)"
 labels: ''
 assignees: ''